-In this unit, pupils will be introduced to data science, and by the end of the unit, pupils will know how to use data to investigate problems and make changes to the world around them.
-Pupils will look at data sets and gain an understanding of how visualising data can help with the process of identifying patterns and trends.
+In this unit, learners will be introduced to data science, and by the end of the unit they will be empowered by knowing how to use data to investigate problems and make changes to the world around them.
+Learners will be exposed to both global and local data sets and gain an understanding of how visualising data can help with the process of identifying patterns and trends.